 - Wash cloth

 - Body Soap

 - Insect repellent

 - Night light (for bathroom or general bunk area)

 - Box fan or clip-on bunk fan for hotter months

 How To Get to Camp Tecumseh

 Meals at Camp

-Each student brings a sack lunch to eat upon arriving at Camp Tecumseh.
-Dinner is the first meal provided by Camp.
+Every participant needs to bring a sack lunch to eat upon arriving at Camp Tecumseh.
+Dinner is the first meal provided by camp.

-For adults, there is always coffee and tea available in both lodges, as well as basic snacks like bottled water, granola bars, and popcorn during the day.
+For adults, there is always coffee and tea available in the dining hall.